 “All of the application processes are somewhat similar.
 You go online on Cia.gov and begin your application.
 A resume is required, as well as a cover letter.
 This is, perhaps, the most important part of a DO application—the cover letter.
 In quite a short space an applicant must display extraordinary self-knowledge and a thorough understanding of what the job entails.”

-“But how can I find out what the job entails when most, if not all, of the information is classified?”
-I asked.
+“But how can I find out what the job entails when most, if not all, of the information is classified?” a girl asked.

 “There’s a recommended reading list, mostly comprised of memoirs written by former DO operatives, that offers great—and reasonable—insight into the life of a DO officer.
 If the recruiters like what they read, expect to receive a letter—for DO applicants—or an email, for all other applicants.
 Then, there will be a phone and personal interview, a polygraph test, and some problem-solving tasks.”